smartcommunitylab/AAC-Org/server/README.md

 `server:`\
 &nbsp; &nbsp;`port: ${OMC_SERVER_PORT:7979}`

 If you are not running the server inside a Docker container, and want to use a different port, just change the 7979 part.
-For more information on running the server inside a Docker container, see the _**Use with Docker**_ section.
+For more information on running the server inside a Docker container, see the [Running with Docker](#running-with-docker) section.

 `server.port` – The port the server is running at.
 Sample value: `7979`